azuredevcollege/trainingdays/day2/challenges/challenge-3.md

 Give the **Topic** a name, e.g. _message_ and leave the other parameters as proposed by Azure.

 When the topic has been created, open it in the portal and create a **Subscription** via the menu bar.
-Give it a name, e.g. _testsubscription_, and again leave all other parameters as is.
+Give it a name, e.g. _testsubscription_, set the "Max delivery count" to `10` (--> how often should Azure try to deliver a message?) and leave all other parameters as proposed by the portal.

 When the **Topic** and the **Subscription** have been created, we need to copy the **Connection String** to our Service Bus.
 Therefore, got to "Shared Access Policy", "RootManagedSharedAccessKey" (of the Service Bus, not the topic!) and copy/note down the **Primary Connection String**.